Iaat

 Iaat (إيعات also transliterated as Ya'ad, Yaad, Yaat, or Iaad) is a town and municipality located approximately 5 kilometers northwest of Baalbek, in the Beqaa Valley of Lebanon.
 The town is famed for its Corinthian column, the Iaat column.
-This is a single column of unknown date (but probably dated from Roman times), approximately half way between Baalbek and Qasr el Banat, with a cartouche on the 6th drum but no inscription.
+This is a single column of unknown date (but probably dated from Roman times), approximately halfway between Baalbek and Qasr el Banat, with a cartouche on the 6th drum but no inscription.

 History

-Ottoman tax registers between 1533–1548 indicate the village had 180 households and 4 bachelors, all Muslims.
+Ottoman tax registers between 1533 and 1548 indicate the village had 180 households and 4 bachelors, all Muslims.